 This course will examine historical and contemporary discussions of the nature of scientific inquiry and scientific knowledge, and related questions in the philosophy of science.
 It will also examine philosophical issues connected with design in nature, origins, and current technological development.
-Semester course, three hours.

 SSFT 210.
 SCIENCE AND RELIGION.
 A study of fundamental themes in science and religion and important issues that emerge from the science and religion interface (e.g., issues from cosmology, Darwinism and evolutionary theory, and the neurosciences).
 The course will provide an opportunity to study the two perspectives of science and religion and investigate ways in which these apparently separate approaches might be connected.
 Prerequisites: Humanities 102 (or Religion 211 and 212); and a lab science.
 The lab science may be taken concurrently with this course.
-Semester course, two hours.